 - What makes an attractive website?

 - How will the website highlight my best products?

 - What are the design skills and courses you have taken?

 - Can you please explain the design process in detail?

 - Why are your services so expensive?

-As a website owner, you have to ensure that your website will be functional, appealing, easy to navigate, fast, reliable, and mobile responsive.
+As a website owner, you have to ensure that your website will be functional.
+Appealing, easy to navigate, fast, reliable, and mobile responsive.
 It should represent your brand or purpose.
-A bad web design agency is not fit to do the job, offering deals that are too good to be true, fishy, and not documented.
+A bad web design agency is not fit to do the job, offering deals that are too good to be true, fishy, and don’t a document.
 Stay away from such an agency by keeping these five signs at heart when hiring one.